GlymphApp/.github/profile/README.md

 🚀 Well simply thats currently a secret, but you'll get to know, when we launch!

-👽 Clue: its related to social networking
+👽 Clue: its related to social networking an unique.